quorumcontrol/dgit/README.md

 <!-- CONTACT -->
 ## Contact

-Hop into our developer chat on Telegram: https://t.me/joinchat/IhpojEWjbW9Y7_H81Y7rAA
+If you have any questions or concerns please (hop into our developer chat)[https://gitter.im/quorumcontrol-dgit/community] on gitter and we will be glad to help.

 Project Link: [https://github.com/quorumcontrol/dgit](https://github.com/quorumcontrol/dgit)